 Test Parameter Description Control Axis Loading is normally applied in the vertical Z-Compress axis.
+MicroTester G2 systems that have been equipped with a second displacement control axis can also apply horizontal shear loads by selecting the X-Shear axis.
 Control Mode Compression tests are typically performed under displacement control.
 However, you can select the following control modes to achieve specific testing objectives: For creep testing, use force control with a long hold duration.
 For relaxation testing, use displacement control with a long hold duration.
 Control Function Ramp functions are most commonly used although step functions are also used.
-Compress Magnitude (Load Magnitude when in Compression magnitude is specified as an absolute position or force relative to the initial state of the microbeam.
+Compress Magnitude (Load Magnitude when in Force Control mode) Compression magnitude is specified as an absolute position or force relative to the initial state of the microbeam.
 Positive magnitudes are compressive (the beam moves down).
-Force Control mode) If you are using Displacement control mode, you can specify the displacement in either μm or as a percentage.
-For example, the displacement on a 1000μm Initial Size specimen can be expressed as either 100μm or 10%.
-If you are using Force control mode, you can only specify the force magnitude in μN .
-Watch the test results carefully to determine which magnitude setting best achieves your test goals.
+In systems equipped to perform horizontal shear testing, positive magnitudes are to the right.
+If you are using Displacement control mode, you can specify the displacement in either $\mu$ m or as a percentage.
+For example, the displacement on a 1000 $\mu$ m Initial Size specimen can be expressed as either 100 $\mu$ m or 10%.
+If you are using Force control mode, you can only specify the force magnitude in $\mu\text{N}.$ Watch the test results carefully to determine which magnitude setting best achieves your test goals.
 Tolerance For step functions only.
 A step compression is considered achieved when the current microbeam position (or force) is at the specified magnitude +/- the tolerance.
 A tolerance that is too small may result in unacceptably long compression durations and/or instability.
 Recommended values are at least 10 times the force resolution of the beam. (see chapter: Force Calculation Formulas for more details).
 Correct Overshoot For step functions only.
 An overshoot is defined as a compression magnitude that is larger than the specified magnitude plus the tolerance.
 When checked the control software will move the microbeam up and/or down until the desired step magnitude is achieved (i.e. recover from overshoot).
 When unchecked, the control software will consider overshoot as the successful completion of the step function.
 Not correcting overshoot is important for relaxation testing.
 Loading Duration For evenly spaced images, it is recommended to choose a number that is an integer multiple of the Image Output Frequency.
 Hold Duration Hold Duration is typically set to 0, however it is useful for creep or relaxation testing.
 Recovery Duration Recovery Duration is often set to the same value as the Stretch Duration.
 Do Not Recover Select this to skip the recovery phase.
 Rest Duration Rest duration is typically set to 0, however a non-zero value may be used to mimic in vivo conditions or for specialized testing.
 Repetitions Apply enough repetitions until the force deformation curves from one repetition to the next start to overlie each other.
 Data Output Frequency Typically set to the same frequency as the image output frequency.
 Image Output Frequency Typically set to 1Hz for cycles > 30 seconds and 5 Hz for cycles < 30 seconds.

-MicroTester LT Tip: Multi-Stage Compression Testing
+MicroTester G2 Tip: Multi-Stage Compression Testing